-Rochdale; Baillie Street UMFC Church
+Rochdale Baillie Street United Methodist Free Church

 Known as the Cathedral of Lancashire Methodism, Baillie Street UMFC was built in the poorest part of the town opened in 1837 it was a single storey building but not big enough so in 1840 the roof was taken off and another storey with a gallery added it is a classic Georgian building, later modernised